 If your refrigerator is flashing any of these codes, it likely means your model will require professional service.
-Choose Twin Appliances for fast and effective Sub-Zero refrigerator repair in Los Angeles and the surrounding areas.
+Choose Twin Appliances for the fastest, most effective Sub-Zero refrigerator repair Los Angeles and the surrounding areas can offer.

 When your Sub-Zero refrigerator is flashing code EC40, it is trying to tell you that your refrigerator is experiencing “Excessive Freezer Compressor Run.”
 This means that your freezer won’t stop running.
 If your refrigerator is running at a normal temperature still, this code is most likely caused by dirty condenser coils.
 If your refrigerator is running at a higher than normal temperature, we recommend you contact us for professional service.

 This error code means that there is “excessive refrigerator compressor run.”
 This means that your refrigerator will not stop running.
 There are many things that could be causing this.
 Your compressor is usually affected by the amount of food in your refrigerator, the internal and external temperature, and the amount of time the door is left open.
 If your refrigerator is flashing this code, give us a call and we can repair the problem quickly.